foerstner-lab/gffpandas/tutorial.rst

 ***************************************************

 | **filter_feature_of_type**
-| For this method the requested feature type has to be given as argument.
-A filtered dataframe will be then returned as object containing only the data of the given feature type.
+| For this method the requested feature-type has to be given as argument.
+A filtered dataframe will be then returned as object containing only the data of the given feature-type.

 For example:
 ::